Is There a Dimmer Outlook Ahead for Bakkt Holdings Inc. (BKKT)?

-Bakkt Holdings Inc. (NYSE:BKKT) went up by 22.84% from its latest closing price compared to the recent 1-year high of $50.80.
-The company’s stock price has collected 43.15% of gains in the last five trading sessions.
+Bakkt Holdings Inc. (NYSE:BKKT) changed by 0.00% from its latest closing price compared to the recent 1-year high of $50.80.
+The company’s stock price has collected 20.93% of gains in the last five trading sessions.
 The Wall Street Journal reported on 02/24/22 that Occidental Petroleum, Coinbase, fuboTV, Apple: What to Watch in the Stock Market Today

 Is It Worth Investing in Bakkt Holdings Inc. (NYSE :BKKT) Right Now?